agates/pyplexo/README.md

 agnostic in the future.
 There's no reason it can't support the likes of [JSON], [CBOR], [Ion], [MessagePack], [Protocol Buffers], [XML], [Python Pickles], or even raw bytes, for example.

+Only small data structures can be sent right now (anything that fits into a typical <1500 byte packet, minus DTS overhead).
+This is only because large amounts of data weren't needed for our purposes during development, but this will change in the future.

 [domain type system]: https://gitlab.com/agates/domain-type-system
 [capnproto]: https://capnproto.org/